 Climate change is real, man-made, and urgent.
-While humanity has arguably seen enormous benefits from the Industrial Revolution, we have become increasingly aware of the costs: namely, that we are doing great harm to the planet’s ecosystems.
-The urgency comes from the fact that we have frittered away decades by denying or minimizing the problem, and we do not have much time before certain tipping points will activate feedback loops that will accelerate global warming.
+While humanity has arguably seen enormous benefits from the Industrial Revolution, we have become increasingly aware of the cost: namely, that we are doing great harm to the planet’s ecosystems.
+The urgency comes from the fact that we have frittered away decades by denying and minimizing the problem, and we do not have much time before certain tipping points will activate feedback loops that will accelerate global warming.

-In the age of Trump, cities and states must lead.
-Trump has said climate change is a hoax and has appointed a host of climate deniers to his cabinet.
-Massachusetts, and its capital city, has a tremendous opportunity to show how the nation can accelerate the transition away from fossil fuels to a renewable-energy-based economy.
+We know that cities and states must lead the fight against climate change.
+Massachusetts, along with its capital city, has a tremendous opportunity to show how the nation can accelerate the transition away from fossil fuels to a renewable-energy-based economy.

-How we get there.
-Through strong political leadership, we seek to create a process that develops sound public policy.
+HOW WE GET THERE We strive to encourage strong political leadership, and we seek to create a process that develops sound public policy.
 This process must foster collaboration among Boston’s development, architectural, financial, academic, labor, environmental, and faith-based sectors.
 BCEC offers an organizing space for such leadership and collaboration.